GallowayLabMIT/protocols/docs/protocols/tc/virus/virus_safety.rst

    - **Serological pipettes**: After dispensing, pull up bleach from the bleach jar up to or beyond the level that contained virus previously.
 For example, if 9 mL of virus-containing liquid was previously measured and dispensed, pull up at least 9 mL of bleach.
 Bleach can be immediately dispensed and the serological pipette can be disposed.
-   - **Empty conicals or eppendorf tubes**: Fill with enough 10% bleach to ensure all surfaces that contacted virus are covered.
+   - **Empty conicals or Eppendorf tubes**: Fill with enough 10% bleach to ensure all surfaces that contacted virus are covered.
      Rotating the tube to ensure all surfaces are contacted by bleach is sufficient; tubes do not have to be completely filled with bleach.

 .. _virus_cleanup: